 Extending the typical example of Pavlov’s dog allows for a simple explanation of counter conditioning.
 Imagine we make a dog learn to associate the ringing of a bell with a negative experience, such as a light electric shock (classic conditioning).
 Now, if we instead started giving food to the dog following the ringing of the bell, the dog would eventually learn to associate the bell with a new, positive experience.
 This is counter conditioning.

-When care and time is invested in to training or behavioural programmes such as desensitisation or counter conditioning, they have been shown to decrease the fear response exhibited following exposure to a stressor, however each dog is different and will respond to the courses in their own time.
-This means the length of time to overcome anxiety by these means is often undeterminable.
+When care and time is invested in to training or behavioral programs such as desensitization or counter conditioning, they have been shown to decrease the fear response exhibited following exposure to a stressors, however each dog is different and will respond to the courses in their own time.
+This means the length of time to overcome anxiety by these means is often indeterminable.